johnDorian/johnDorian.github.io/_posts/2015-3-15-first_test.md

 ---
 layout: post
-title First test post with an Rmd file
+title "First test post with an Rmd file"
-author: Jason Lessels
 published: true
 status: publish
 draft: false
 tags: R Jekyll
 ---

--{% include JB/setup %}
+{% include JB/setup %}

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.